The alleged fraud

 “I believe it is appropriate for me to say at the outset, I have concluded that Melissa Caddick is deceased,” Deputy State Coroner Elizabeth Ryan said.

 “However, a more problematic issue is whether there is enough evidence as to how she died.”

 Apart from suicide, there are other theories about what could have happened to Melissa, including wild claims that she may still be alive and that she cut her own foot off as a ruse.

 “She wasn’t the kind of person who would chop off her foot and go AWOL,” he told 7NEWS Spotlight, before alluding to claims that she’d been murdered.

 “I know why she died,” he said.
 “Someone got greedy and wanted her dead.”

-The real-life mystery that surrounds Melissa will also be explored in Nine's true crime-drama series Underbelly: Vanishing Act, set to air this Sunday on Channel 9 and 9Now.
+The real-life mystery that surrounds Melissa was also explored in Nine’s true crime-drama series Underbelly: Vanishing Act, available to stream on 9Now.